What Really Happens When You Smoke Sherm

 “Smoking wet” is another term associated with sherm cigarettes.
 The term “wet” refers to the liquid form of PCP and embalming fluid in which the cigarettes are dipped.
 These substances, when smoked, produce mind-altering effects that can be extremely hazardous.

-PCP, also known as angel dust, is a powerful dissociative drug that was originally developed as an intravenous anesthetic.
-However, due to its severe side effects, its medical use was discontinued.
-PCP is now mostly found as an illegal drug, mixed with water or alcohol and used to make sherm cigarettes.
+Though the medical use of PCP was discontinued, it is now mostly found as an illegal drug, and it is often mixed with water or alcohol and used to make sherm cigarettes.

 Wet Drug Effects